jasmine/jasmine.github.io/_tutorials/react_with_node.md

 import 'ignore-styles';
 ```

-## Optional: Configuring Jasmine to load files with `.jsx` or `.tsx` extensions

-By default, Jasmine 4 loads specs and helpers using dynamic `import()`, which
-supports ES modules but doesn't support nonstandard (but common) extensions
-like `.jsx` and `.tsx`.
-You can enable support for those extensions
-`jsLoader: "require"` to `spec/support/jasmine.json`.
-Note that if you do this,
-Jasmine will only load specs or helpers as ES modules if their names end in
-`.mjs`.

 ## Optional: Spec file pattern configuration

 You also might want to change the way that Jasmine looks for spec files.